Miguel-99/todoApp-ensolvers-challenge/README.md

 Although this works, maybe using Docker could have been a better approach in this situation to make it more portable, run it on any environment and run it with one single command.

+## Improvements to add

+- Implement Swagger to document the api endpoints
+- Custom exceptions handled by an ExceptionHandler centralizing all posible errors
+- Unit and Integration tests
+- Secure pages with Spring Security, making sure a user is authenticated and protecting routes with roles/authorization and using jwt for expiration/validation
+- Use microservice architecture instead of a monolithic architecture
+- A better ui